Dinosaur Extinction: The Meteor Theory

 https://edition.cnn.com/2020/01/16/world/dinosaur-extinction-volcanoes-asteroid-scn/index.html

-The Deccan Traps is a large igneous province of west-central India.
-They are one of the largest volcanic features on Earth.
+The Deccan Traps is a large igneous province of west-central India (17–24°N, 73–74°E).
+It is one of the largest volcanic features on Earth, taking the form of a large shield volcano.

 Luis, left, and his son Walter Alvarez, right, at the K-T [K-Pg] Boundary in Gubbio, Italy, 1981.